Nature and Ecology

 Urban Ecology Center

 Riverside Park: 1500 E. Park Pl., Milwaukee; Located on the Oak Leaf Recreational Trail along the Milwaukee River, the center connects city-dwellers with nature and each other.
-A Neighborhood Environmental Education Program (NEEP) engaged in urban habitat restoration and education, it offers programming for families, adults, children and teens plus after-school programs.
-Interest groups, eco-travel opportunities.
-Conducts community science and research through its Institute.
-Winter equipment lending and pop-up excursions.
-Two branches also located in Washington Park (1859 N. 40th St.) and the Menomonee Valley (3700 W. Pierce St.).
+Urban habitat restoration, education and programming.
+Branches also located in Washington Park (1859 N. 40th St.) and the Menomonee Valley (3700 W. Pierce St.).
+Hours on website.
 Telephone: (414) 964-8505; Website: urbanecologycenter.org

 Wehr Nature Center